oapicf/pinterest-sdk/clients/typescript-axios/generated/docs/BusinessAccessInviteApi.md

 const configuration = new Configuration();
 const apiInstance = new BusinessAccessInviteApi(configuration);

-let businessId: string; //Business id (default to undefined) let cancelInvitesBody: CancelInvitesBody; //A list with invite ids
+let businessId: string; //Unique identifier of the requesting business. (default to undefined) let cancelInvitesBody: CancelInvitesBody; //A list with invite ids

 const { status, data } = await apiInstance.cancelInvitesOrRequests(